-Innovative curriculum and instructional methods;

-Provisions regarding community participation, campus governance, and parental involvement;

-Modifications to the school day or year;

-Provisions regarding the district budget and sustainable program funding;

-Accountability and assessment measures that exceed the requirements of state and federal law;

-Identify requirements imposed by code that inhibit the goals of the plan and form which the district should be exempted on the adoption of the plan; and
+- 1. Innovative curriculum and instructional methods; - 2.
+Provisions regarding community participation, campus governance, and parental involvement; - 3.
+Modifications to the school day or year; - 4.
+Provisions regarding the district budget and sustainable program funding; - 5.
+Accountability and assessment measures that exceed the requirements of state and federal law; - 6.
+Identify requirements imposed by code that inhibit the goals of the plan and form which the district should be exempted on the adoption of the plan; and - 7.
 Any other innovations prescribed by the board of trustees.

-DISTRICT OF INNOVATION

-Five Year Plan

-The Seguin ISD Plan has a term of up to five years.
-The plan may be amended, rescinded, or renewed by the district advisory committee (DAC) and the Board of Trustees in the same manner required for initial adoption.
+Seguin ISD District of Innovation Plan

+- District of Innovation Plans are adopted for up to five years. - The plan may be amended, rescinded, or renewed by the district advisory committee (DAC) and the Board of Trustees in the same manner required for initial adoption. - The current Seguin ISD District of Innovation Plan was renewed in March.
+The plan expires in March 2028. - The DEIC will served as the District Advisory Committee (DAC)